-Effective sexuality education takes a positive view of sexual development as a natural part of growing up.
-It is vital to the overall well-being of children and young people.
+Effective relationships and sexuality education takes a positive view of sexual development as a natural part of growing up.
+It is vital to the overall wellbeing of children and young people.

-The kinds of things your child will learn will be appropriate for their age.
-What children learn at each level is guided by the New Zealand Curriculum, but individual schools and communities decide how this will be taught.
+The kinds of things your child will learn will be appropriate for their age or stage of development.
+What children learn at each level is guided by The New Zealand Curriculum, but individual schools and communities decide how this will be taught.

 At primary school children are likely to learn about:

 - the human body and it’s growth and development

 - consent in a range of relevant contexts (eg, at the doctor, in the playground, online)